lby221/GrandmaSchedulingServices/README.md

 1. Added config settings for queues, rest call signatures and messages.
 2. Support big data distributions with third party software execution in cluster.
+3. Fixed a bug that schedules may not be delivered immediately.

 #### 0.2.5 (current)